DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

   - Who is in your group, and which game is the group doing?
   - Create an assets list for your project.
 Write your team members' names and the game you're working on on the assets list.
   - I will grade your project based on how much of your assets list you complete.
 The number of assets I expect will depend on your group size.
 Treat this assets list as a project proposal.
-- Creating captures of the game to compose or sound design to with [Unity Capture](https://learn.unity.com/tutorial/working-with-the-unity-recorder-2019-3#).
-After you make captures of the important game elements, you can bring them into a DAW and start adding markers to those important elements.
+- Creating captures of the game to help compose or sound design with [Unity Capture](https://learn.unity.com/tutorial/working-with-the-unity-recorder-2019-3#).
+After you capture the game elements, you can bring them into a DAW and start adding markers to those elements.
 - [PaulXStretch](../posts/week-13#PaulXStretch)

 ## Thursday 4/14